jarlathkelly/jarlath-connacht-queue/README.md

 # jarlath-connacht-queue

-This is a queue based assignment for Jarlath.
+This is a queue based assignment for Jarlath Kelly.

 ## Installation
 From root directory: